A solo road trip to Jefferson, Texas, might be what you need!

 Caddo Lake National Wildlife Refuge

 So, I lost a day of activities because of the rain.
 The rain came out of nowhere and didn’t stop all day.
 Everything I had planned that morning and into the day got canceled.
 Instead of just sitting around, a couple I met at the B&B asked if I wanted to tour the Caddo Lake National Wildlife Refuge with them in their car.
 I took them up on it, and through the rain, we managed to enjoy the scenery and the deer we saw, and we also spotted a few birds native to the refuge.
-There’s an actual marked Auto Tour Route you can take in your vehicle.
+There’s an actual marked Auto Tour Route you can take.

 Caddo Lake Bayou Tours